Search

 Our pastoral care team offer company and support to anyone in the church family who needs it.
 If you, or anyone you know, would like either to join the pastoral care team (via a safer recruitment process) or need support, please contact Gillian Mannouch on 01202 847911 or 07794 586608 or gillian@stjohnswimborne.org.uk.

-Hi-Vis Jackets
+Hi-Vis Jacket

 label